HosniHazem/StoryTellerSolution/AI_USAGE.md

 - Screen reader announcement system
 - Analytics tracking infrastructure
 - Performance optimization strategies
+- Initial layout and logic for squad presentation page ("Our Squad Today")
+- Initial implementation of end-of-story engagement (final Player of the Match page when the posting team wins)

 **What Worked**:
 - AI had excellent knowledge of accessibility best practices